 What keeps your going?

-Rollerblading took a hold of my heart back when I was 16, and hasn’t let go.
+Rollerblading took hold of my heart back when I was 16 and hadn’t let go.
 I still have so much fun skating.
-Hell, I learned a new line at the last Thursday Night Skate and it felt so damn good!
+Hell, I learned a new line at the last Thursday Night Skate, and it felt so damn good!